Linear competition processes and generalized Polya urns with removals: Preliminaries

-Since $\tilde G$ does not have cycles, it is a tree or a forest (in case it is disjoint).
-It is also finite, hence it must have a root, i.e.\ a vertex $\tilde v_i$ for which there is no $j$ such that $\tilde v_j\dir \tilde v_i$.
+Since $\tilde G$ does not have cycles, it is a tree or a forest (in case it is not connected).
+It is also finite, hence it must have at least one root, i.e.\ a vertex $\tilde v_i$ for which there is no $j$ such that $\tilde v_j\dir \tilde v_i$.
 Then the subgraph of $G$ induced by the set of vertices is $V(v_i)$ is indeed a strongly connected source subgraph. \end{proof}

-\begin{lemma} Let $G'\subseteq G$ be a source subgraph of $G$ induced by a subset of vertices $V'=\{i_1,...,i_{N'}\}\subseteq\{1,...,N\}$, where $2\leq N'\leq N$.
+\begin{lemma} Let $G'\subseteq G$ be a source subgraph of $G$ induced by a subset of vertices $V'=\{i_1,\ldots ,i_{N'}\}\subseteq\{1,\ldots ,N\}$, where $2\leq N'\leq N$.
 Let $X'(t)=(X_{i}(t),\, i\in {\cal I})\in\Z_{+}^{N'}$, $t\in\R_{+}$i.e. $X'(t)$ is a restriction of the LCP $X(t)$ on subgraph $G'$.
 Then the random process $X'(t)\in \Z_{+}^{N'}$ is a LCP with transition rates~\eqref{rates} specified by parameter $\alpha$ and interaction $N'\times N'$ matrix $\A'$ obtained from the interaction matrix $\A$ by crossing out $j$-th row and $j$-th column for all $j\notin {\cal I}$. \end{lemma} Lemma~\ref{subgr} follows from the definition of the process $X(t)$ and the definition of a source subgraph, and is effectively a version of {\em the restriction principle} (see e.g.~\cite{DavisVolk1,DavisVolk2}).
 Indeed, it suffices to observe that the birth rate for any component $X_v$ depends only the component itself, and the death rate for a component $X_v$, where $v\in V'$, is determined only by the process's components $X_u$, $u\in V'$.

 \begin{example} {\rm Consider a LCP $X(t)\in \Z_{+}^8$ the corresponding graph of which is given in Figure~\ref{figure1}.
 Then a restricted process corresponding to the source subgraph induced by vertices $6,7$ and $8$, i.e.\ $X'(t)=(X_6(t), X_7(t), X_8(t))\in\Z_{+}^3$, is a LCP with transition rates~\eqref{rates} determined by the parameter $\alpha$ and an interaction matrix